FeMedinaRe/k2-raster/README.md

     * [**Type 0**](src/rtree/SpatialJoin/QueryStrategy/GetObjectsQueryStrategyQueue.cpp).
 Using a queue: Submatrices to be processed are added to a queue.
     * [**Type 1**](src/rtree/SpatialJoin/QueryStrategy/GetObjectsQueryStrategyTree.cpp).
 Using a tree: A tree is created where it stores by levels the submatrices to be processed.
     * [**Type 2**](src/rtree/SpatialJoin/QueryStrategy/GetObjectsQueryStrategyTree2.cpp).
 Using a tree V2: A tree is created where it stores by levels the submatrices to be processed (version 2).
     * [**Type 3**](src/rtree/SpatialJoin/QueryStrategy/GetObjectsQueryStrategyLeaves.cpp).
-Using leaves: First, the leaves of the R-tree are obtained and afterwards their cells are searched in the k<sup>.
+Using leaves: First, the leaves of the R-tree are obtained and afterward their cells are searched in the k<sup>2</sup>-raster.
     * [**Type 4**](src/joinRTree.cpp).
-Using cells: First the cells of the k2-raster are obtained and then they are searched in the R-tree if they match in a leaf.
+Using cells: First, the cells of the k2-raster are obtained and then they are searched in the R-tree if they match in a leaf.

 ## Publications ##